CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If you are seeing that, you **MUST** update your version of the modded exes in order for object targeting to work properly.
 Otherwise the addon has to fall back on a vanilla targeting method that requires the crosshair to be *exactly* centered on the object, and you may have trouble interacting with some things.

 The reason is that new callbacks are defined in a file that is contained in one of the DB files in the modded exes installation.
-Older versions may have loose versions of the files that are now contained in the DB, which override the new ones and cause things to break.
+Older versions may have loose versions of the files that are now contained in the DB, which override the new ones just like any other file in the gamedata folder--and cause things to break.

 If you just update the binaries but somehow still have old DB files (or something is overwriting them), then some functions may *appear* to work, but the newly-added callback won't exist--so DotMarks has to rely on finicky, much less accurate methods of detecting the target object.
 Anything dependent on that callback, such as proper targeting and cycling through nearby pickups with the mouse wheel, won't work well if at all.